Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 When you go back into that issue you should see the commit that references the issue.
 If you are done click the Close issue button.
 But there are also keywords that will automatically close an issue and the main one is **_fixes_**.

-So if you add the "fixes" in your commit title it will close the issue: `This fixes #3`.
+So if you add the "`fixes`" keyword in your commit title it will close the issue: `This fixes #3`.
 When you do that you will get a commit # for the closed issue.
 If you grab that commit hash from the url for the commit that closed an issue, you can create another issue and paste the hash into the description field.
 That will automatically create a link to that commit.
-Perhaps you feel the issue should not have been closed and there are still unresolved issues.

-So referencing Issue numbers and commit hashes for more functionality in the collaboration process.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>